stacy-wells/foster-network/README.md

 ### About

 Foster Network is a tool for non-profit animal rescues.
-It allows users to organize the animals in their care, and network them to find foster homes.
+It allows users to organize the animals in their care and network them to find foster homes.

 ![alt text](http://i.imgur.com/WpeMG3S.jpg)